WEBPAGE UPDATED Thurssday April 19, 2018

 Hydrogen Peroxide H2O2 – the fishery science and scientific facts about using this chemical to insure minimal sale livewell oxygenation is diametrically opposed to U-tube promos touted by bass tournament pros, promotional bass fisherman testimonials, recommendations by bass tournament organizers and advertisement promoted by many livewell chemical companies.

-There is no livewell chemical in the world that trumps a continuous supply of pure compressed oxygen delivered in a sufficient volume and concentrated delivered and dissolved into a hot summer livewell full of fish or live bait.
+There is no livewell chemical in the world that trumps a continuous supply of pure compressed oxygen delivered in a sufficient doses, volume and concentration delivered and dissolved into a hot a summer livewell full of fish or live bait during transport.

 Hydrogen Peroxide for Bass Boat livewells – by Fishery Biologist Randy Myers TPWD, Inland Fisheries Division, San Antonio, TX Publication 2-14-2012 – A total of 12 one-hour experiments were conducted with oxygen levels measured every 10 minutes. http://www.slideshare.net/raminlandfish/hydrogen-peroxide-for-bass-boat-livewells